We are delighted that you have taken some time to visit our web home. It is a joy for us to share with you some information about our church.

 Our mission, then, is best carried out in humility not greatness (Matt.
 23:11-12), in weakness not strength (1 Cor.
 2:1-5), in dependency not self-sufficiency (2 Cor.
 2:16b).
 The gospel's design is to show forth the exceeding riches of God's grace and glory when God forgives sinners and adopts them freely into His family (Ephesians 1:5, 6, 12, 14; 2:5-7).

 When you come to Paramount Church, we pray that you will experience this life-changing, idol-liberating, soul-satisfying, joy-filling, God-glorifying design of the gospel.
 We will be the first to admit we are not perfect.
 But, the Good News is that the One who is perfect (2 Cor.
 5:21; 1 Pet.
 2:22; 1 Jn.
 3:5) came to redeem imperfect people (Matt.
 9:12-13; 11:5; Mk.
 10:17-31; Lk.
 4:18).

-Our passion and prayer is that through our website and ministries the gospel becomes paramount in your life so that you are set free from soul-enslaving idols (Gal.
+Our prayer is that through our church the gospel becomes paramount in your life so that you are set free from soul-enslaving idols (Gal.
 4:8-9) and brought to see and savor the all-satisfying joy of knowing (and being known!)
-Christ crucified and risen for you.
+Christ crucified, buried and risen for you.